 Hell, where are their “It Gets Better” videos?

 This year’s Republican National Convention was historic for LGBT people, but the party has a long way to go before its members can pull rank on Hillary Clinton and other Democrats, hateful foreign ideologies notwithstanding.

 As unprecedented and heartening as the LGBT outreach at the RNC was, mostly because gays have historically been condemned or at best ignored at that venue, it is safe to say that Trump would not be better for the gay community than Clinton.
 His courting of anti-LGBT activists and politicians, his backtracking on civil unions and other LGBT issues, and his party’s fierce anti-gay politics send a clear message to LGBT people: Upholding your rights is not our concern.

-One thing is certain, however: Lasting progress on LGBT rights and equality cannot happen without the support of both parties.
-Democrats alone cannot push through lasting legislation on gay issues, and we need to live in a country where everyone, regardless of political party, agrees that the LGBT community deserves equal rights, that the hopes and aspirations of LGBT people to live, work, and access the goods and services of a free market society should be protected under the law.
+One thing is certain, however: Lasting progress on LGBT rights cannot happen without the support of both parties.
+Democrats alone cannot push through lasting legislation on gay issues, and we need to live in a country where everyone, regardless of political party, agrees that LGBT people deserve equal rights, that the hopes and aspirations of LGBT people to live, work, and access the goods and services of a free market economy should be protected under the law.

 Finally, it can be easy and even tempting to disregard Donald Trump’s message to the gay community as disingenuous and leave it at that.
-The context of his remarks and the disconnect between what he does and what he says certainly merits some healthy skepticism.
+The context of his remarks and the disconnect between what he does and what he says certainly merit some healthy skepticism.
 But we should resist the urge to roll our eyes and move on.
-If we want Republicans’ positions on LGBT rights to change, we must engage with their rhetoric and acknowledge their progress wherever we see it—but of course, without forgetting to hold them accountable for what they say.
+If we want Republicans’ positions on LGBT rights to change, we must engage with their rhetoric and acknowledge their progress wherever we see it — but of course, without forgetting to hold them accountable for what they say.